buoyant ecologies float lab

 San Francisco, CA

-The Float Lab integrates an innovative, ecologically optimized fiber-reinforced polymer composite hull with variable topographies that perform both above and below the water.
+The Float Lab integrates an innovative, ecologically optimized fiber-reinforced polymer composite hull with variable topographies that perform above and below the water.
 On the top, the topography is engineered to channel rainwater and produce watershed pools for intertidal or terrestrial habitats.
-Underwater, the hull’s peaks and valleys vary in size to provide habitats for different types of invertebrates.
-Water flowing along this underwater landscape brings plankton and other nutrients into these “fish apartments,” helping to promote ecological diversity.
-In large masses, this biological growth can help attenuate wave action and reduce coastal erosion, one of the primary impacts of climate change and sea level rise.
-Throughout its deployment, attachment fittings on the underside will suspend ecological habitat prototypes to further develop the wave attenuation potential of the optimized substrates.
+Underwater, the hull's peaks and valleys vary in size to provide habitats for different types of invertebrates.
+Water flowing along this underwater landscape brings plankton and other nutrients into these "fish apartments," helping to promote ecological diversity.
+This biological growth can help attenuate wave action and reduce coastal erosion, one of the primary impacts of climate change and sea-level rise in large masses.
+Throughout its deployment, attachment fittings on the underside will suspend ecological habitat prototypes further to develop the wave attenuation potential of the optimized substrates.